 Message from the Dean

-I am honored to serve as Dean of the College of Science & Engineering at San Francisco State University.
-Our faculty and staff are commited to:
+It is my great pleasure to serve as Interim Dean of the College of Science & Engineering at San Francisco State University.

-Keith J. Bowman, Dean, College of Science & Enginneering
+Carmen Domingo, Interim Dean, College of Science & Engineering

 The College of Science & Engineering (CoSE)